passy/glashammer-rdrei/docs/source/sourcecode.rst

 Source code
 ===========

-We keep our source code in bzr on http://launchpad.net/.
+We keep our source code in Mercurial on http://bitbucket.org/.
 They provide a number of services to make our lives easier, listed below.